avirup010/Grade-Pilot/README.md

 ## Getting Started
 1. Download `gradepilot.html` from this repository.
 2. Open it in any modern web browser.
-3. Add your courses and calculate your CGPA per SRMIST’s system.
+3. Add your courses and calculate your GPA per SRMIST’s system.

 ---